MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/module-data-file.md

 ms.search.validFrom: 2019-10-31
 ms.dyn365.ops.version: Release 10.0.5
 ---
-# Module data file
+# Module data files

 [!include [banner](../includes/preview-banner.md)]
 [!include [banner](../includes/banner.md)]

-A module data file contains the typings for data actions that are used by the module to fetch data.
-The naming convention for a module data file is MODULE_NAME.data.ts.
+A module data file contains the typings for data actions that the module uses to fetch data.
+The naming convention for module data files is *MODULE\_NAME.data.ts*.

-A set of core data actions are included in the SDK that can get data from Dynamics 365 Retail ratings and reviews or the recommendations service.
-The list of data actions can be found under the SDK \node_modules\@msdyn365-commerce-modules\retail-actions\dist\lib directory.
+The software development kit (SDK) includes a set of core data actions that can get data from Microsoft Dynamics 365 Retail ratings and reviews or the recommendations service.
+You can find the list of data actions under the SDK's \\node\_modules\\@msdyn365-commerce-modules\\retail-actions\\dist\\lib directory.

 ## Example